Frequently asked questions

 Essay or writing sample.

-Going on a college visit, talking with admission officers, or doing an enthusiastic interview can call attention to how much you really want to attend.
-Applying for an early decision may also make a good impression.
+Going on a college visit, attending virtual information sessions, talking with admission officers, or doing an enthusiastic interview can call attention to how much you really want to attend.
+Applying to early deadlines such as Early Decision or Early Action may also make a good impression.

 Colleges that use this factor want to see how much competition you had to face to achieve your rank.
-However, fewer and fewer colleges are giving class rank much importance.
+However, fewer and fewer colleges are giving class rank as much importance.
 In fact, fewer than half of high schools now track class rank.
+Rank is important to consider for colleges that offer auto-admission based on academic achievement.

 As a parent, how can I help my child?

-1. Help your student(s) see how HS lays groundwork for college
+1. Help your student(s) see how HS lays groundwork for college.
+Explain to them why their classes and extracurriculars prepare them for college

-2. Strategize as early as possible - even in middle/elementary school
+2. Strategize as early as possible - even in middle/elementary school.
+Keep students active in extracurriculars so they can explore their passions and refine their goals earlier on

 4. Get more advice from experts who live and breathe admissions